June 12, 2025

 It might be hard to imagine what mental health concerns may look like for your toddler or preschooler.

 However, it is important to realize that children experience the same emotions as adults do.
 They experience happiness, sadness, anger, fear, loneliness and embarrassment, however, they do not always know how to express these feelings in appropriate ways, so it’s important to look for red flags.
 When their feelings get too big, children do not always have the words to use to express themselves, resulting in using challenging or unsafe behaviors to express these big feelings.
-These behaviors make learning, play and relationships at home, and in the classroom difficult and can be very distressing and frustrating for everyone involved.

 Here is a list of common red flags that can help you to determine if your child needs support: